Trond00/agentic-T-shirt-shop/README.md

 ## Key Files & Concepts

 - **`src/lib/openai-product-feed.ts`**: Transforms products into OpenAI-compliant schema
-- **`src/app/mcp/route.ts`**: MCP server exposing commerce tools to AI
+- **`src/app/mcp/route.ts`**: MCP server i tried to sett up for learning about MCP and if its viable for Agentic commerce
 - **`src/app/api/openai/products/route.ts`**: AI product discovery endpoint
-- **`public/widgets/show-product.html`**: Product display widgets for chat

 ## Future Enhancements

-- [ ] Voice commerce with speech synthesis
-- [ ] Personalized AI shopping assistants
-- [ ] Multi-agent commerce scenarios
+- [ ] Further research when the tech advances
-- [ ] Advanced product recommendation engines
+- [ ] A cool poc like https://www.agenticcommerce.dev/
 - [ ] Cross-platform AI integrations

 ## Contributing

-This POC welcomes contributions in AI commerce research:

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/your-feature`
-3. Commit changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature/your-feature`
-5. Open a Pull Request
+Its just a POC to test :3

 ## License

-This project is open source and available under the [MIT License](LICENSE).

----

 **Built with ❤️ for the future of conversational commerce**